Travel and Reimbursements

 - Breakfast/Lunch eligibility requires travel concludes AFTER 12 pm (prior to 6 pm)

 - Breakfast eligibility requires travel concludes BEFORE 12 pm.

 Personal Vehicle Use

 Oregon Tech has two contracted vehicle rental car companies: Enterprise and Hertz.
-For both contracted companies, the rental is charged directly to Oregon Tech's credit card that is on file with them, and a copy of the final rental receipt MUST be attached to the Travel Reimbursement Request.
-If the traveler rents a vehicle through a company other than the University contracted options, costs will be reimbursed at the long trip personal vehicle use plus mileage rates or the short trip mileage only rates (whichever is applicable per Oregon Tech travel policy).
+For both contracted companies, the rental is charged directly to Oregon Tech's credit card that is on file with them, and a copy of the final rental receipt MUST be attached to the Travel/Personal Reimbursement Request.

 Access Oregon Tech's Enterprise Car Rental site through MyOIT.
 When returning the rental on the weekends (between 5:30 p.m.
 Friday & 7:30 a.m.
 Monday), please provide return time and date by: